-Melissa White is a PhD candidate at Brigham Young University’s APA accredited Clinical Psychology program, and is expected to receive her PhD in April 2019.
+Melissa White earned her doctoral degree (PHD) in Clinical Psychology from the APA-accredited program at Brigham Young University.
 Melissa received her Master’s degree in Psychology from Brigham Young University and her Bachelor’s Degree in both Experimental Psychology and Theology and Religious Studies from St. Mary’s College of California.

-Melissa returns to Utah after completing her pre-doctoral internship at Applewood Centers, Inc. in Cleveland, OH.
-Throughout her clinical internship, she worked with children, teens and families at this large Community Health Outpatient facility.
+Melissa returned to Utah after completing her child and adolescent focused pre-doctoral internship at Applewood Centers, Inc. in Cleveland, OH.
+Throughout her clinical internship, she worked with children, teens and families at the above noted large Community Health Outpatient facility.
 As a clinical intern and over the course of her graduate training, she completed individual therapy treating several presenting problems.
 Melissa treated children and teens who had been sexually and/or physically abused, neglected or abandoned.
 She has also effectively treated children and adolescents with oppositional, emotional dysregulation, and attention difficulties (e.g., Oppositional Defiant Disorder, Conduct Disorder, Intermittent Explosive Disorder, and ADHD) and individuals with anxiety, depression and mood disorders. (e.g., Generalized Anxiety Disorder, Separation Anxiety, Selective Mutism, Social Phobia, Major Depressive Disorder, Disruptive Mood Dysregulation Disorder).
 Due to Melissa’s extensive sports background, she also enjoys working with competitive/elite athletes struggling with emotional concerns and performance difficulties.

 Over the course of her training, Melissa also conducted a variety of psychological assessments for children and teens who presented with a variety of concerns such as, autism spectrum disorder, post-traumatic stress disorder, attention-deficit hyperactivity disorder, oppositional disorder, and conduct disorder.